learn-co-curriculum/dsc-filtering-v2-4/README.md

 #### Selecting Based on Conditions: The `WHERE` Clause
-What happens when we want to retrieve a specific table row, for example the row that belongs to Maru?
+What happens when we want to retrieve a specific table row?
+For example the row that belongs to Maru?
 Or to retrieve all the baby cats who are younger than two years old?
 We can use the `WHERE` keyword to select data based on specific conditions.
 Here's an example of a boilerplate `SELECT` statement using a `WHERE` clause.

  ```sql
  SELECT * FROM [table name] WHERE [column name] = [some value];